Today’s Power Tip: Bring chia seeds into your life

 The word is out about the incredible health benefits of chia seeds.
 I am going to give you some information on chia as it relates to our bones and suggestions on ways you can incorporate these amazing seeds into your life.

-Chia is one of the most nutrient dense foods on the planet.
+Chia is one of the most nutrient-dense foods on the planet.
 It was an important component of the Aztec diet dating back to 3500 B.C.
 Aztec warriors depended on chia seeds to sustain themselves.
-Chia is rich in fiber and and has been shown to slow down digestion, giving nutrients a better chance of being absorbed.
-Chia is high in bone healthy calcium, phosphorus, magnesium, manganese, boron, copper, iron, niacin, and zinc.
+Chia is rich in fiber and has been shown to slow down digestion, giving nutrients a better chance of being absorbed.
+It is high in bone-healthy calcium, phosphorus, magnesium, manganese, boron, copper, iron, niacin, and zinc.
 Chia is the plant source that contains the most omega-3 fatty acids which help protect against bone loss.
 Protein, which comprises 21 percent of chia, is very beneficial for our bone’s collagen matrix.
 The collagen matrix is important for keeping our bones flexible and preventing fractures.

 There are many benefits of chia for our blood sugar, heart, brain, and joints.
-One study done in Toronto in 2007 (http://care.diabetesjournals.org/content/30/11/2804.full) showed that chia seeds can reduce blood pressure.
-I would recommend speaking to your health care provider if you have low blood pressure or are taking blood pressure medication before you consume chia seeds.
+One study was done in Toronto in 2007 (http://care.diabetesjournals.org/content/30/11/2804.full) showed that chia seeds can reduce blood pressure.
+I would recommend speaking to your healthcare provider if you have low blood pressure or are taking blood pressure medication before you consume chia seeds.

 Personally, I have found chia to be great for my nails.
 Before chia, my nails were brittle and cracked easily.
 Once I added chia to my diet, they became strong and resilient.
 Chia also keeps me full between meals and more energetic.
 My clients rave about how chia has helped them feel hydrated during exercise and has aided with weight loss.